Vishal-4323/Jellyfin-Deployment/README.md

 ```docker
 sudo docker images
 ```
-- After, created container using following command.
+- After, created container with the command.
 ```docker
 sudo docker run -d -p 8096:8096 myapp
 ```
 - 'docker run' command is used to start and run a new container. '-d' option stands for detached mode.
 It runs the container in background. '-p' option is used to map ports between the host machine and the container. myapp is the docker image used to create container.
-- Then, check the container is created or not using following command.
+- Then, check the container is created or not by running the command.
 ```docker
 sudo docker ps
 ```

 - After, I access the jellyfin using the ip address of my EC2 instance and the port number.
 - http://ip_address:8096
 - But, what's the problem here it is if you want to add new files you need to create new image and container again.
-That's the reason we can use build mounts in docker.
+That's the reason we can use bind mounts in docker.